Tpande123/CIFAR10_dataset_classification/README.md

 1.)
 Jupyter Notebook or google collab.

 2.)
-The CIFAR10 dataset is being used here.
+The CIFAR10 dataset is being imported here using the torchvision package.

 ## How to run the code: -